Sylistron/java-saml/README.md

 # OneLogin's SAML Java SAML

-Updating from 1.0-SNAPSHOT to 1.1.2
+Updating from 1.1.2 to 1.1.3
 ---------------------------------

-Version 1.1.2 adds many improvements on security.
-It is a recommended update for all Java SAML users.
+Version 1.1.3 adds the ability to sign SAML requests using a Base64 encoded DER formatted private key.
+Instructions to create this private key follow below.

 Overview